kubernetes-sigs/azurefile-csi-driver/docs/workload-identity.md

 done
 ```

-If using user-assigned managed identity:
+ - if you are using user-assigned managed identity:

 ```shell
 for SERVICE_ACCOUNT_NAME in "${SA_LIST[@]}"